noctadetp/protonmail-checker/README.md

 Contributions are not currently accepted for this project as it is a single-file project.
 However, if you have suggestions or improvements, please feel free to open an issue to discuss them.

 ## Contact
-If you have any questions or inquiries, please contact [your contact information].
+If you have any questions or inquiries, please contact discord: chuispasnocta.